Portfolio overview

 Performance statements audit

-The audit of the 2021–22 DSS annual performance statements will be conducted following a request from the Minister for Finance on 9 December 2021, under section 40 of the Public Governance, Performance and Accountability Act 2013.
-The audit will be conducted under section 15 of the Auditor-General Act 1997.
+The audit of the 2023–24 Department of Social Services (DSS) annual performance statements is being conducted following a request from the Minister for Finance on 18 July 2023, under section 40 of the Public Governance, Performance and Accountability Act 2013.
+The audit is conducted under section 15 of the Auditor-General Act 1997.

 Overview